AppDaemon APIs

 True

-*kwargs (optional) – Zero or more keyword arguments that will be supplied to the callback when it is called.
+**kwargs – Arbitrary keyword parameters to be provided to the callback function when it is triggered.

 The